 FAQs for the Country Specific Application of WEEE & RoHS Directives in Spain

-To the best of our knowledge, this document is accurate as of June 21, 2005.
-However, the Department of Commerce does not take any responsibility for actions companies may take based on the information contained herein.
+The Department of Commerce does not take any responsibility for actions companies may take based on the information contained herein.
 This is not legal advice.

 1. Does Spain have national legislation regarding Waste Electrical and Electronic Equipment Directive (WEEE) and Restriction of Use of Certain Hazardous Substances Directive (RoHS)?